GrafKnusprig/WR1TE/README.md

 # WR1TE

 WR1TE is a minimal Electron-based Markdown editor and workspace app for creating, editing, and previewing Markdown (`.md`) and text (`.txt`) files.
 It also supports viewing media files like images and PDFs in a split preview mode.
+WR1TE is designed for OLED displays, so the black background is intentional and by design.

 ## Note